glassoctopus/StringTheory/README.md

-# String Theory, Thomas McMahon
+# String Theory, by Thomas McMahon

 Sometimes we make our Problems ;^)